India election: Narendra Modi faces big challenges after victory | DW | 23.05.2019

 BJP activists were jubilant as the results poured in.
 "Our efforts have paid off handsomely.
 This is a vote for continuity and consolidation.
 We are going to see a transformative India," Ram Madhav, general secretary of the BJP, told DW.

-India's leading opposition party, the Indian National Congress (INC), was in a state of shock as news of Modi's victory poured in.
-INC President Rahul Gandhi tweeted, "The people of India have decided that Narendra Modi will be the PM and I fully respect that."
+After vote counts showed a victory for Modi, the INC opposition party leader, Rahul Gandhi, tweeted, "The people of India have decided that Narendra Modi will be the PM and I fully respect that."

 Gandhi was contesting for the Member of Parliament's (MP) position from the Amethi constituency in the northern state of Uttar Pradesh.
 The area, which had been a Congress party stronghold for over 40 years, will now be represented by the BJP's Smriti Irani.